-Aragon City Attorney Frank Beacham (left) listens as Mayor Debbie Pittman talks during Thursday's meeting of the Aratract new businesses.
+Aragon City Attorney Frank Beacham (left) listens as Mayor Debbie Pittman talks during Thursday's meeting of the Aragon City Council.
 Rockmart, Aragon plan to ask voters to weigh in on distilled spirits, Sunday sales

-By Jeremy Stewart
+By Jeremy Stewart JStewart@PolkStandardJournal.com

-The governing bodies of Rockmart and Aragon are moving forward with plans to ask voters on whether they should expand their alcohol ordinances in an effort to at-
+The governing bodies of Rockmart and

+Aragon are moving forward with plans to ask voters on whether they should expand their alcohol ordinances in an effort to attract new businesses.